 If you have a yearning for knowledge and a sense of romanticism towards the Jane Austen era, you’re probably aware of the dark academia aesthetics or at least the essence of it.
 What started off as the interest of private school students of the 19th century is now a full-blown social media trend.
 Followers of the dark academic aesthetic outfits are especially drawn to ancient arts and classic literature.
-Some of them even find elements belonging in gothic architecture and Greek mythology.
+Some of them even find elements belonging in Gothic architecture and Greek mythology.

 What is dark academia, really?
 It is essentially a subculture or a discipline that revolves around knowledge and subtext.
-And interestingly, you find it being visually expressive with aid from a specific color palette, fabrics and silhouettes.
+And interestingly, you find it visually expressive with aid from a specific color palette, fabrics, and silhouettes.
 The dark academia aesthetic outfits lean towards shades of browns and pastels along with a consistent use of layering and mod style.
 You might find dark academia fashion in the Parisian style or more commonly in the hallways of private schools with students roaming around in plaid trousers and button-down shirts.

 What Is Soft Academia Aesthetic?

-The dark or soft academia aesthetic is loosely associated with the students of private school who wear mixed patterns and monochromatic colors.
-You will find these people in cardigans, blazers, fur coats, tweeds, plaid skirts or pants and button-down shirts along with Oxford shoes or combat leather boots.
+The dark or soft academia aesthetic is loosely associated with the students of private schools who wear mixed patterns and monochromatic colors.
+You will find these people in cardigans, blazers, fur coats, tweeds, plaid skirts or pants, and button-down shirts along with Oxford shoes or combat leather boots.
 They vibrate a gothic energy and so navy blue, brown, black, white, brown, sage, and beige are their most preferred colors.

 The only difference between dark and soft academia is their energy.
 How?
 Dark academia relies more on the darker scheme of things and soft academia is more gentle and focused on uplifting energies and positivity.
 They enjoy being outdoors and would rather read poetry that idolizes freedom and tenderness instead of gothic themes and tribulations.